Tammie-Li/STSNN/README.md

 - **STSNN**: Introduces spiking neurons (SNN) based on the L-EMGNet topology to explore the performance of brain-inspired computing in sEMG classification.

-The data consists of multi-channel sEMG + labels, segmented using a sliding window, and supports two types of experimental settings: within-day and cross-day.
+The data consists of multi-channel sEMG + labels, segmented using a sliding window, and supports two types of experimental settings: single-day and cross-day.

 ## Directory Structure